 But, when you do write or send a card, or give flowers, take time to remember their pain and loss, to remember the person, especially if you knew them - it all helps.
 It reminds that person that they are not alone.
 Because they will feel that they are.
 Some people won’t be able to talk about it.
 It will be stored deep in them, stuck, lodged – until one day it will reopen for release.
 We get stuck in grief, staying in a dark lonely place until something shines a light into there and helps us climb out of the pit of misery.
 You may hear people say a person is self-pitying, they may not understand the person is experiencing grief.
 It may just be the person is not in the right space yet to cope with the feelings.
 Medicine can help cope at the moment of anguish, but also will suspend our feelings so we get through each day.
 However eventually when we stop taking that medicine the feeling may resurface and could even be as strong as they day they were experienced.
 So often then the medicine has to be taken for much longer than is beneficial both emotionally and physically.
-What this does is allow the person to function, but never truly live.
+While this allows the person to function, but never truly live.
 Eventually its better to face your loss, especially if it makes you into a critical, angry person.

 So how do we cope with grief?

 We cope moment by moment.
 If you can - speak to someone, preferably someone who does not know you well.